AlexAntony3/quizzically/README.md

 * I want to offer the user an interactive way to select the answer.

 ### Expectation
-* I expect visibility of a tally of correct and incorrect answers.
+* I expect visibility of a tally of correct answers.
 * I expect multiple choice answers to be presented to the user, one of which is correct.
-* I expect the reset button to function correctly to restart the quiz with different questions.
+* I expect the end game button to function correctly to get to the end screen prior to finishing the questions.
 * I expect contrasting elements to stand out when compared to the background.
 * I expect when the logo is clicked, the page is refreshed.

 ### Requirements
 * The quiz must present questions according to the difficulty level selected.
-* The quiz must tally the score of incorrect and correct answers.
+* The quiz must tally the score of correct answers.
 * The page must be easy to read.
 * The quiz must be interactive and have effects when answers are hovered over.
 * All transitions of the page must be consistent throughout.